 Aside from offering outstanding sound for the dollar, a nearly unique selling point for this company is that they make hardware-upgradeable equipment.
-(See Creek’s integrated amps for another upgradeable stereo option.)
 Sure, having a component connect to the internet for software updates is very common now.
 But, such updates are usually designed to address functionality rather than fidelity.
 When such updates do address fidelity the hardware can be a limiting factor.
 Consider the emergence of HDMI cables which are used to connect CD/Blu-ray Players.
 Lots of folks can’t use these CD players with their older stereo equipment which doesn’t have HDMI inputs.
-As with changeable cards on a computer tower, NAD offers many models of stereo equipment with changeable cards.
+As with changeable cards on a computer tower, NAD offers many models of stereo equipment with changeable cards, including ones that accept HDMI audio and video.

 NAD makes receivers, preamps, amps, integrated amps, CD players, internet music players, a turntable, headphones, and wireless music systems.